Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: TTL effects originating from detector properties

 The arithmetic mean phase (AP) is literally derived from the arithmetic mean of the phases of the four segments

 where A,B,C,D denote the four quadrants of the photodiode.
 The corresponding LPS signal is then defined like before (see Eq.~\eqref{eq:LPS}):

-This is a kind of a natural procedure when the signal is processed by a digital phase-locked loop (DPLL) based phasemeter that produces phases as primary output and not complex amplitudes \cite{DPLL2020}.
+This is a kind of natural procedure when the signal is processed by a digital phase-locked loop (DPLL) based phasemeter that produces phases as primary output and not complex amplitudes \cite{DPLL2020}.

-The second signal definition we discuss here is called LISA Pathfinder (LPF) LPS signal definition because it was used in the LISA Pathfinder phasemeter, which uses an SBDFT.
-The result of which is a complex amplitude~\cite{heinzel2003interferometry}.
-It is defined as the argument of the sum of all complex amplitudes, divided by $k$:
+The second signal definition we discuss here is called LISA Pathfinder (LPF) LPS signal definition because it was used in the LISA Pathfinder phasemeter, which uses a single bin discrete Fourier transform (SBDFT)~\cite{heinzel2003interferometry}.
+The result of which is a complex amplitude.
+It is defined as the argument of the sum of all complex amplitudes divided by $k$:

-For a QPD with slits of zero width, the sum of the complex amplitudes of the single quadrants, corresponding to a sum of the integrals of the single segments, is equal to the complex amplitude of the entire diode .
-Therefore, for a slit diameter of zero the LISA Pathfinder QPD path length definition ($\mathrm{LPS}^\text{LPF}$) becomes equal to the SEPD path length definition ($\mathrm{LPS}^\text{SEPD}$)~\cite{wanner2015brief}.
+For a QPD with slits of zero width, the sum of the complex amplitudes of the single quadrants, corresponding to a sum of the integrals of the single segments, is equal to the complex amplitude of the entire diode.
+Therefore, for a slit width of zero and a sufficiently large diameter of the diode, the LISA Pathfinder QPD path length definition ($\mathrm{LPS}^\text{LPF}$) becomes equal to the SEPD path length definition ($\mathrm{LPS}^\text{SEPD}$)~\cite{wanner2015brief}.